Concordium/concordium-web3id/test-tools/proof-explorer/README.md

 This will produce `index.html` and `index.js` in a `dist` directory.
 That is the artifact that needs to be served.

-By default the frontend expects to be served from the same URL as the verifier.
 To change the verifier URL modify the `getVerifierURL` function in `index.tsx`.
+By default it uses https://web3id-verifier.testnet.concordium.com

 ### Development